-Specifically, we consider the following explicit RKMK schemes or order 1, 2, 3, 4 ('FE' stands for Forward Euler):
+Specifically, we consider the following explicit RKMK schemes of order 1, 2, 3, 4:

 Note the increasing number of stages that raise the approximation order.
 This comes at a price, however, because each stage evaluates at step (3.17c) the right-hand side of (3.10b) which is the most expensive operation.
-As a consequence, it is not clear a priori if using a a multi-stage scheme and a larger step size h is superior to a simpler scheme that is evaluated more frequently using a smaller step size.
+As a consequence, it is not clear a priori if using a multi-stage scheme and a larger step size h is superior to a simpler scheme that is evaluated more frequently using a smaller step size.

-In addition to the above explicit schemes, we consider the simplest implicit RKMK scheme ('BE' stands for Backward Euler)
+In addition to the above explicit schemes, we consider the simplest implicit RKMK scheme